 5th-8th graders complete service hours as part of their religion curriculum by doing things such as volunteering at the parish food pantry, raking leaves for the Poor Clare Sisters, cleaning the grounds, assisting in the school and parish offices, etc.

-A sense of helping the less fortunate is instilled in all students by participating in frequent social causes such as non-uniform days to benefit Carpenter's Place, Crisis Pregnancy Center, Goodwill, and Miss Carly’s Community Center.
-The onsite Angel Garden provides a hands on curriculum experience for students, as well as an opportunity to assist with growing and harvesting vegetables annually for local food pantries.
+A sense of helping the less fortunate is instilled in all students by participating in frequent social causes such as non-uniform days to benefit Carpenter's Place and St. Vincent de Paul, donation drives for Goodwill, local nursing and assisted living homes.
+The onsite Angel Garden provides a hands on curriculum experience for students, as well as an opportunity to assist with growing and harvesting vegetables annually for local food pantries, including our own parish food pantry.

 Attending to the Whole Child